tenzir/tenzir/web/versioned_docs/version-VAST v3.0/setup/tune.md

 ```

 A rebuild is not only useful when upgrading outdated partitions, but also when
 changing parameters of up-to-date partitions.
-Use the `--all` flag to extend a
+(Internally, VAST versions the
-rebuild operation to *all* partitions.
-(Internally, VAST versions the partition
+partition state via FlatBuffers.
+An outdated partition is one whose version
-state via FlatBuffers.
-An outdated partition is one whose version number is not
+number is not the newest.)

-the newest.)
+The `--undersized` flag causes VAST to only rebuild partitions that are under

-The `--undersized` flag (implies `--all`) causes VAST to only rebuild partitions
+the configured partition size limit `vast.max-partition-size`.

-that are under the configured partition size limit `vast.max-partition-size`.
+The `--all` flag causes VAST to rebuild all partitions.

 The `--parallel` options is a performance tuning knob.
 The parallelism level
 controls how many sets of partitions to rebuild in parallel.
 This value defaults